 Freedom of Information Requests - The Freedom of Information Act 2000 (FOIA) gives you as a patient a general right to certain information held on behalf of public authorities.
 You can request any non-personal information that the GP practice holds that doesn't fall under an exemption within Data Protection Law.
-You can find out more information here - The Information Commissioner's Office has guidance on making FOI requests including request to public bodies.
+You can find out more information here - https://ico.org.uk/for-the-public/official-information/